go-delve/delve/Documentation/api/ClientHowto.md

 Users of your client should be able to distinguish between shadowed and non-shadowed variables.

+## Gracefully ending the debug session

+To ensure that delve cleans up after itself by deleting the `debug` or `debug.test` binary it creates and killing any processes spawned by the program being debugged, the `Detach` command needs to be called.
+In case you are disconnecting a running program, ensure to halt the program before trying to detach.

 ## Testing the Client

 A set of [example programs is